 “She was not on trial in The Hague and was as helpful towards the court as she could be,” the statement said.

 Campbell was summoned by prosecutors to support their allegations that Taylor received blood diamonds from rebels in Sierra Leone and used them to buy weapons.
+He denies 11 counts, including rape, sexual slavery and the conscription of child soldiers during wars in Liberia and Sierra Leone.

 The statement, issued via a London-based PR agency, said Campbell had a long commitment to supporting good causes, especially in Africa.